Baqend/guide/src/index.md

 - method - The HTTP Method, one of (HEAD, GET, POST, PUT, DELETE, OPTIONS)
 - server - The server who has generated the log entry, indicates the fastly pop location by default
 - url - The URL of the resource that is requested
-- status - The returned response status of the baqend server
+- status - The returned response status of the Baqend server
 - download - The amount of data transferred to the client (includes head and body payload)
 - upload - The amount of data transferred from the client (includes head and body payload)
 - latency - The latency to handle the actual request measured by the fastly server
-- cacheHit - Indicates if the request was directly served by the fastly server without contacting baqend (Cache HIT)
+- cacheHit - Indicates if the request was directly served by the fastly server without contacting Baqend (Cache HIT)